microtrain/bootcamp/07-JavaScript/05-Canvas.md

 }, false);
 ```

-At this point your JavaScript should appear as follows.
+At this point, your JavaScript should appear as follows.
 ```js
 var draw = (function() {